luckyluke007/50th-site/founders/index.md

 ***

-#### Our annual Founders celebration window will be bigger and better than ever. <br>Check back and stay tuned for details as they become available.
+#### <div style="text-align:center">Our annual Founders celebration window will be bigger and better than ever. <br>Check back and stay tuned for details as they become available.</div>

 ***